timng-gnmit/twitch-giveaway-entry-logging/README.md

 ## users_info.py
 contains two variables:
 ```
-streamer = streamer_display_name
+streamer = streamer_name
-user = user_display_name
+user = user_name
 ```
-Note that the display name is important for `users2channelid()` because the API response to the GET request uses the display name of the user.
-At least that's what it does for the current implementation.
-It is probably possible to make it work with the lowercase version of the name.
+Note that the capitalization is not important for `users2channelid()`.
+The API response to the GET request uses a lowercase version of the user's name, so `users2channelid()` automatically lowercases whatever is in this file.

 ## raid_messages.py
 Contains various raid messages in a dictionary `raid_messages`, organized as follows: